CSandler-Dev/MIST-G8-SWAB/content/SWAB Context/🏠SWAB Context.md

   - homepage
 ---
 > [!info] High-Level Overview
 > The notes below give more context to SWAB as an organization.
-It begins to define the problems we need help solving
+It begins to define the problems we need help solving.

 -  [[1.
 About SWAB]]
 	- Learn about SWAB from a high level